Life Science Angels

 Venture Round in 2021

-Saccharo is a biotech start-up focused on developing innovative therapeutic products for cancer treatment and other emerging diseases.
-Established in 2017 by Sherry Martin-Moe and Gregory Moe in Oakland, California, the company has identified a unique polysaccharide that encases human cancer cells.
-This discovery facilitates a novel approach to immuno-oncology, allowing for therapies that employ a mechanism of action with multiple killing effects.
-Saccharo's treatments are designed to offer a favorable safety profile and a broad therapeutic window, making them applicable to various types of cancers.
-Through its research and development efforts, Saccharo aims to enhance the effectiveness of cancer therapies and improve patient outcomes.
+Saccharo is a biotech start-up focused on immuno-oncology, dedicated to developing innovative therapeutic products for cancer treatment and other diseases.
+Founded in 2017 by Sherry Martin-Moe and Gregory Moe in Oakland, California, the company has identified a unique polysaccharide that envelops human cancer cells.
+This polysaccharide enables a novel mechanism of action for its therapies, which are designed to provide multiple killing effects while maintaining a favorable safety profile and broad therapeutic window.
+Saccharo's approach aims to enhance treatment options across various cancer types, potentially improving outcomes for patients.

 Allyx Therapeutics